galxy25/www.levi.casa/README.md

 ```
 $> make build
 ```

-To install(using `go dep` for dependency resolution), lint, and compile the go source code into a static binary for the current architecture of your computer.
+To install(using `go dep` for dependency resolution), lint, and compile the go source code into a static binary in [./bin](./bin) for the current architecture of your computer.

-### Docker Go Binary
+### Docker Image

 ```
 $> make docker_build
 ```

-To install(using `go dep` for dependency resolution), lint, and compile the go source code into a static binary for use by the docker build process and image defined in [./Dockerfile]().
+To build a runnable docker image of www.levi.casa

 ## Test